-Qualified naturopathic physicians undergo rigorous training before they become licensed health-care practitioners.
-After completing a Bachelor's degree a licensed naturopathic physician (ND) attends a four-year, graduate-level naturopathic medical school and is educated in all of the same basic sciences as an MD, but also studies holistic and nontoxic approaches to therapy with a strong emphasis on disease prevention and optimizing wellness.
-In addition to a standard medical curriculum, the naturopathic physician also studies clinical nutrition, homeopathic medicine, botanical medicine, psychology, and counseling.
-A naturopathic physician takes rigorous professional board exams so that he or she may be licensed.
+Qualified naturopathic doctors undergo rigorous training before they become licensed health-care practitioners.
+After completing a Bachelor's degree a licensed naturopathic physician (ND) attends a four-year, graduate-level naturopathic medical school and is educated in basic sciences, as well as holistic and nontoxic approaches to therapy with a strong emphasis on disease prevention and optimizing wellness.
+In addition to a standard medical curriculum, the naturopathic doctor also studies clinical nutrition, homeopathic medicine, botanical medicine, psychology, and counseling.
+A naturopathic doctor takes rigorous professional board exams so that he or she may be licensed.

-NDs treat all medical conditions and can provide both individual and family health care.
+NDs manage all medical conditions and can provide both individual and family health care.
 Among the most common ailments they treat are allergies, chronic pain, digestive issues, hormonal imbalances, obesity, respiratory conditions, heart disease, fertility problems, menopause, adrenal fatigue, cancer, fibromyalgia and chronic fatigue syndrome.
-NDs are trained to utilize prescription drugs, although the emphasis of naturopathic medicine is the use of natural healing agents.

 Your First Visit

-A naturopathic physician will take time with you.
-During your first appointment, your doctor will take your health history, find out about your diet, stress levels, use of tobacco and alcohol, and discuss why you’re there.
+A naturopathic doctor will take time with you.
+During your first appointment, your ND will take your health history, find out about your diet, stress levels, use of tobacco and alcohol, and discuss why you’re there.
 He or she may perform an examination and order diagnostic tests.
-Naturopathic physicians keep themselves up-to-date on the latest scientific research and incorporate this evidence into their treatments.
-The naturopathic physician will work with you to set up a customized health management strategy.
-If necessary, your doctor will refer you to other health-care practitioners.
+Naturopathic doctors keep themselves up-to-date on the latest scientific research and incorporate this evidence into their treatments.
+The naturopathic doctor will work with you to set up a customized health management strategy.
+If necessary, your ND will refer you to other health-care practitioners.

-A first visit with a patient will last one hour and follow-up visits range from 15 to 60 minutes.
-Naturopathic physicians need sufficient time to ask questions and understand the patient’s health goals.
+A first visit with a patient will last one and a half hours and follow-up visits range from 15 to 60 minutes.
+Naturopathic doctors need sufficient time to ask questions and understand the patient’s health goals.
 NDs also need time to gather information, do an appropriate examination and teach his or her patients about managing their condition and improving their health.
 An ND may also use diagnostic tests to fully understand their patient’s health status.
 Besides taking the time to carefully and fully assess a patient’s root problem, NDs speak and understand the language of conventional medicine.
-They can diagnose the way Medical Doctors do—yet, they bring to the patient a whole new arsenal of treatments and insights.
 Instead of waiting for a disease to emerge, NDs work to head it off before it happens.